paulyc/resurrExion/README.md

 Unless of course the disk was encrypted, then the key would possibly be nuked and the data useless.
 Fortunately mine was not.
 Good reason not to blindly trust encryption: You're more likely to lock yourself out than any malicious third-party.
-I personally tend to favor encrypting individual files over a whole disk unless that disk is on a machine likely to be lost or stolen like a smartphone.
+I personally tend to favor encrypting individual files over a whole disk unless that disk is on a machine likely to be lost or stolen like a smartphone, for this exact reason, you lose the key and all your files are gone rather than just specific files that you'd better have backed up somewhere if they're that important.
+Unfortunately I was unable to backup my whole disk in this case because its 4TB capacity was greater than the sum of all my other disks combined.

 mmap()s the whole disk into memory, this is a huge improvement over the naive read()ing and buffering algorithms I was using before. mmap, it's like magic!